Early to the scene

-Macrophages, a kind of white blood cell, are the first cells at the scene of infection, and they get there from your blood.
-Your blood looks like it is just a red fluid but it has lots of other kinds of cells too.
+Macrophages, a kind of white blood cell, are one of the first types of cells at the infection (along with neutrophils).
+They get to the infection from your blood.
+Your blood looks like it is just a red fluid, but it has lots of other kinds of cells, too.
 There are red blood cells that bring oxygen to every part of your body and white blood cells that fight infections.

 Getting to the scene

-Infected or damaged cells, like the epithelial cells in our story, call for help by releasing chemicals to attract macrophages.
+Infected or damaged cells, like the epithelial cells in our story, call for help by releasing chemicals that attract macrophages already in nearby blood vessels.
 These chemicals also open spaces between blood vessel cells.
 Macrophages can squeeze between the spaces to get to the action!

 When cells call for help